 If you’re planning a trip to Istanbul, then be sure to check out our detailed Istanbul travel guide.
 It’ll have all the information you need – like where to stay, what to do, how to get around, etc. – to help you plan your trip.

 Fountain of Sultan Ahmet III

 Rococo-style fountain located just outside Babı Hümayun, the Imperial Gate to the Palace.
 Entrance to Topkapi is included in the 5-day Istanbul Museum Pass.
-Otherwise, admission is 60TL.
+Otherwise, admission is 500TL.

 Once you walk through the Imperial Gate, you’ll find yourself in the First Courtyard also known as the Court of the Janissaries or the Parade Court.
 On your left you’ll see this Byzantine church, Hagia Irene.
-Entrance is an additional 30TL so only go if you can get in for free with the 5-day Istanbul Museum Pass.
-There wasn’t much there when we went, so it isn’t worth the extra price of admission in my opinion.
+Entrance to the church is included in your pass.

 Babusselam — Gate of Salutation (Middle Gate)